 The entry requirements for this course are 32 UCAS tariff points, a Level 3 qualification in a relevant subject or A Levels.
 Maths and English must be at a minimum of a grade 4.
 Significant relevant prior learning and experience will also be considered.
 You might be asked to submit a portfolio of work to support your application.

 On receipt of your application, you will be asked to provide a portfolio that demonstrates your ideas and abilities creatively.
 This may showcase work you have done at school or college, or alternatively this may capture independently devised projects.
 You will then be invited for interview in which you are able to discuss the course and ask any questions you may have.

 Students will develop portfolios of work in response to a brief, these portfolios will be assessed.
 You will also be encouraged to present ongoing work to your peers and staff as well as industry figures and design studios.

 Throughout the degree students will develop skills in; a range of digital design skills, conceptual and theoretical methods of design, visual and verbal communication skills, understanding of the creative, social and ethical context of visual communication, critical thinking, creative thinking, analytical response skills, printmaking and photography.

-is a Designer and loves exploring image and print.
-She Grew up in the south and gained her Master’s degree in Sequential Design and Illustration at the University of Brighton in 2006.
+Monica is a designer and loves exploring image and print.
+She grew up in the south and gained her Master’s degree in Sequential Design and Illustration at the University of Brighton in 2006.
 During this year she moved to North Yorkshire.
-Monica studied for her PGCE while teaching the Extended Diploma in Graphic Design and has also taught across the Foundation diploma and the BA.
-She has been teaching at York college for 12 years which she couples with her own business.
-She is still practicing as a designer and is creator of Twenty Birds a gift and homeware range selling direct to customer and to trade.
+Monica studied for her PGCE while teaching the Extended Diploma in Graphic Design and has also taught across the Foundation Diploma and the BA.
+She has been teaching at York College for 12 years which she couples with her own business.
+She is still practicing as a designer and is creator of Twenty Birds, a gift and homeware range selling direct to customers and to trade.
 Bringing this up-to-date industry knowledge to the students enables a bridge from studying through to career.